Advancement Via Individual Determination (AVID)

 George Mason University Early Identification Program (GMU-EIP)

 Currently, ACPS has 36 grade 8-12 students in EIP.
-During the after school support sessions, student receive academic mentoring from GMU undergraduate students.
+During the after-school support sessions, students receive academic mentoring from GMU undergraduate students.
 Students also are afforded an opportunity to dig deeper into math and science concepts one Saturday a month while visiting campus.
 In preparation for rigorous classes, students spend three weeks attending a Standards of Learning (SOL) preparation course during the month of July each summer while a participant in EIP.

 Recruitment occurs only during the spring of students’ seventh grade year.
 Once accepted, they remain a part of the program until they graduate.
 Application fee support and scholarship opportunities are available to those students who met specific criteria and wish to attend GMU once they graduate high school.
 The current 8th grade cohort has an average GPA of 3.2 and is doing exceptional.